javalite/site-content/src/activeweb/flash_tag.md

 </@flash>
 ~~~~

-IT allows to organize code for error and warning messages into reusable componets.
+It allows to organize code for error and warning messages into reusable componets.